teaspring/problems/README.md

  > solutions to some typical interview problems

 ###weixin_DZGZ
- > solutions to problems on wechat account “待字闺中" in 2013-2014
+ > solutions to problems on wechat public account “待字闺中" in 2013-14

 ###beginningPython2
  > tutorial projects from book "beginning-python2"